Summer youth opportunities and Devil Pups try-outs in June

 The Flagstaff Mission to the Navajos (FMN) is sponsoring Family Camp 2014 June 15-21 at the Nathan Christian Conference in Flagstaff, Arizona.

-There will be activities, crafts, bible teaching, contests, singing and fellowship around the table with food.
+There will be activities, crafts, bible teaching, contest, singing and fellowship around the table with food.

 Sunday through Friday evening Navajo speaker Calvin Kelly from the Presbyterian Church in Leupp will speak.
 The English speaker is Howard Tyron, founder and executive director for Praying For You.